Yes, You Can Eat Carrot Tops. No, They’re Not Poisonous!

 Are Carrot Tops Poisonous?

-It’s been rumored that carrot tops are poisonous and potentially deadly, but that's actually not true.
+It has been rumored that carrot tops are poisonous and potentially deadly, but that’s actually not true.
 In fact, they are very edible and loaded with vitamins and minerals.
-There is a persistent rumor that the alkaloids in carrot tops makes them slightly dangerous for consumption, but this isn't really true, as alkaloids are a substance found throughout nearly every green leafy vegetable.
+There is a persistent belief that the alkaloids in carrot tops make them slightly dangerous for consumption, but this isn’t really true, as alkaloids are a substance found throughout nearly every leafy green vegetable.